robo-admin/nodejs-robo-installer/README.md

 ## Customizing Module Installation

-Besides auto-installing modules with dependencies and life cycle given in `meta.js`, Robo Installer also gives you ability to customize installation of any particular module.
+Besides auto-installing modules with dependencies and life cycle specified in `meta.js`, Robo Installer also gives you ability to customize installation of any particular module.
 To manually install a module, specify function `install` in its `meta.js`.

 ```js
 // meta.js